call for a free consultation (855) 414-1012

 In June 2015, Texas supreme court justices found that even though a premises liability statute requires an employer to maintain a safe workplace, the law “does not obligate an employer to eliminate or warn of dangerous conditions that are open and obvious or otherwise known to the employee.”
 The case, Randy Austin vs. Kroger Texas, No. 14-0216, concerned a grocery store employee who was mopping up a spill when he fell and broke his femur.
 The severity of the injury required nine months of hospitalization and six surgeries, and caused his left leg to be two inches shorter than his right.

 If you’ve sustained an injury on someone’s property, you need an Austin premises liability lawyer who understands the challenges of premises liability law.
 The Evans/Reilley Law Firm has been able to achieve favorable results for clients, getting the settlements they need to cover their medical costs, lost wages, and pain and suffering.
 Find out how we can help you.
-Call our Austin premises liability attorneys today at (855) 414-1012 for a free consultation.
+Call our premises liability attorneys today at (855) 414-1012 for a free consultation.

 What Is Premises Liability?